woocommerce/woocommerce/docs/product-editor-development/product-editor-extensibility-guidelines.md

 For this reason, the new product form features groups (tabs) that correspond with these tasks.
 Simply speaking, they are separate views where different form features live.
 As a developer, you can extend any of these views and offer merchants the information and tools they need to create better, more successful products.

 There are several ways to extend the new product form: from a single field to a whole group or section containing multiple fields and tables.
-These extension points are tightly linked to the form structure, giving you plenty of freedom to create a great user experience.
+These extension points are linked to the form structure, giving you plenty of freedom to create a great user experience.

 - Product form
     - Group